xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 - CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- Input: DEM raster: Set the path to the DEM raster.
-See Annex 2 for guidance on downloading DEM rasters.
+- Input: DEM raster: Set the path to the DEM raster chosen in the previous step.

 - Input NoData value: Set this as -9999.